Use of Photos

 Film: All of the 35mm scans for this site were done on a Nikon LS4000 slide scanner .
 4x5 scans were done on an Epson flatbed with integral transparency unit.

 During most of the internet age, the appearance of web photos was quite dependent on the characteristics and location of the monitor used.
 Unfortunately what looked good on my computer often looked terrible on another.
 But the universal use now of LCD displays, and in particular Retina displays, has made images much more consistant with infinitely better image quality.
 There are still very noticeable color differences, between my ipad and iphone for example, but they are within an acceptable range.
+Subject to the abilities of your printer, good quality postcard-sized prints may be made by downloading the images and printing at a 50% (or 30%) reduction.
+I have now also uploaded most of the original high-resolution images for the photos on the site.
+Larger prints can be made from them but most will need to be sharpened and many spotted before printing.

 Publication